Spycsh/runspec/README.md

-# RunSpec
+# RunSpec - ID2012 project
-*specify and specialize your running plan*
+*specialize your running plan*

 > Sihan Chen sihanc@kth.se
 Yuehao Sui yuehao@kth.se
 Zidi Chen zidi@kth.se

-Our project is divided into three parts:
+Our project is to create a running App which records and displays real-time runners' running data (produced by the built-in sensor of a mobile phone) on his/her mobile phone and and offer appropriate running advices based on the running data.
+The main technology stack involves but is not limitted to Android, Kafka, Spark, MongoDB.
+The implementation can be divided into three parts:

 ## Running Data producer